matteo14c/HaploCoV/README.md

 1. *Highly variable genomes.* These are allelic variants found in at least 25 "highly divergent" genomic sequences (w.r.t the reference strain to which they are assigned).
 These files are stored under the folder: HighVar.
 2. *Country specific genomic variants.* Genomic variants reaching a frequency of 1% or higher, for at least 15 days in a country at any time point from Mon 2019-12-30.
 These files are stored under the folder: country.
 3. *Increased prevalence genomic variants.* Genomic variants showing an increase in their prevalence of a 1.5 fold or greater in at least one country, at different months, and starting from January 2020.
 These files are stored under the folder: HighFreq.
-4.*globally frequent genomic variants.* These are provided in the main github repository of HaploCoV, and include: *global_list.txt*: frequent worldwide, *areas_list.txt*: frequent at at least one macro-geographic area and *country_list.txt*: frequent at at least one county
+4.*globally frequent genomic variants*.
+These are provided in the main github repository of HaploCoV, and include:
+*global_list.txt*: frequent worldwide, *areas_list.txt*: frequent at at least one macro-geographic area and *country_list.txt*: frequent at at least one county.

 Please se the section [Genomic variants file](https://haplocov.readthedocs.io/en/latest/genomic.html) for additional information.